kamax-matrix/mxisd/README.md

 4. Edit an entity in your LDAP database and set the configure attribute with a Matrix ID (e.g. `@john.doe:example.org`)

 ## Test build and configuration
-Start the server in foreground:
+Start the server in foreground to validate the build:
 ```
-./gradlew bootRun
+./build/libs/mxisd.jar
 ```

 Ensure the signing key is available: